jtam128/Flashcards-App/README.md

 # Screenshots

 ## Home Page:
 The 'Home Page' shows the overview of all the decks.
-They will also see several control buttons.
+There are also several control buttons.

 The 'Create Deck' button, allows the user to create a new deck.